A romantic cycling break in Hampton Court

 Delve into the life and loves of one of England’s most infamous kings, Henry VIII, with a visit to Hampton Court Palace.
 Inside this 16th century beauty there is all manner of treasures to behold, from the medieval Great Hall and the authentic Tudor kitchens, to the king’s bedchamber.
 As well as guided and audio tours, visitors can glimpse another side of this history-laden royal palace with a number of specialist tours – take in far reaching views on a rooftop summer tour, or cuddle up close on an eerie ghost tour.

 A staggering 60 acres of manicured gardens and 750 acres of royal parkland sweep from the palace.
 After a morning’s exploration inside, head out into this well-tended mass of greenery, sprinkled with fountains and clouds of colourful blooms.
 Bring your own feast for a romantic picnic under an ancient tree.
-After a lazy lounge in the grounds, there’s the deep green puzzle of the famous maze to contend with.
-Dating back to the 17th century, this the oldest hedge maze in the world, and more recently the Olympic torch tackled its twists and turns on its journey to the Games.
+After a lazy lounge in the grounds, there’s the deep green puzzle of the famous maze to contend with, which dates back to the 17th century making it the oldest hedge maze in the world.

 As daylight fades, head to the Carlton Mitre Hotel , sitting opposite the palace on the edge of the Thames and with tranquil river views a plenty.
 The Riverside Brasserie serves up hearty dishes including a full Sunday roast, or, for a more amorous ambiance, take a seat at The Riverside Restaurant.